-Glommed together for air a mere six months after the title character’s improbable election as governor of Minnesota, “The Jesse Ventura Story” looks every ounce the rush job it is.
-In charting the surrealistic rise of the one-time bad-guy professional wrestler from body slams to the body politic, NBC has seemingly deluded itself into believing that it has uncovered a new way to present political programming.
+“The Jesse Ventura Story” is to TV biopics what pickle-and-pimento loaf is to gourmet dining.
+On second thought, that’s a cheap shot at pickle-and-pimento loaf.
+Glommed together for air a mere six months after the title character’s improbable election as governor of Minnesota, it looks every ounce the rush job it is.
+In charting the surrealistic rise of the onetime bad-guy professional wrestler from body slams to the body politic, NBC seemingly has deluded itself into believing that it has uncovered a new way to present political programming.
 Just toss it into a ring with a bunch of preening glandular cases and watch those ratings soar.

 Does this count toward NBC’s public affairs commitment?
 Let’s hope not.